logzio/logz-docs/_source/user-guide/archive-and-restore/configure-archiving.md

 * To set up an access key, see
   [_Give AWS access with access keys_]({{site.baseurl}}/user-guide/give-aws-access-with-access-keys/)

+Select a path to the **root of an S3 bucket**, to support data restore options.
+Data cannot be restored from a sub-bucket path.
+{:.info-box.important}

 ##### Test your connection and save

 Click **Test connection** to make sure your bucket name and credentials